 Land was not always a commodity in North America.
-Aboriginal people did not see land from that view point.
+Indigenous people did not see land from that view point.
 This began to change when Britain, France, and Spain began to colonize the New World.
 Allan Greer is examining how the modern form of property emerged out of colonial North America.

 Greer holds a Canada Research Chair in Colonial North America and is a professor at McGill University in Montreal.
 Greer spoke with Nelle Oosterom of Canada’s History magazine about his research into the history of land ownership.

-“It’s an attempt to get a better understanding of the basic processes of colonization, with the dispossession of indigenous people and creation of property of land for settlers,” says Greer.
+“It’s an attempt to get a better understanding of the basic processes of colonization, with the dispossession of Indigenous people and creation of property of land for settlers,” says Greer.

 “I would say that in practice, the record of the French in early Canada was ‘better’ than that of the English and the Spanish in terms of actually accommodating both Natives and settlers,” he said.
-The French didn’t require exclusive rights to land — their system allowed for overlapping claims in which both settlers and Aboriginals could use the land, said Greer.
+The French didn’t require exclusive rights to land — their system allowed for overlapping claims in which both settlers and Indigenous people could use the land, said Greer.